EinBaum/SP_Overpower/README.md

 	Shows an alert tooltip and timer bar on your screen when Overpower proccs.
 	Works in all stances and plays a sound.
-	Shows target name on which Overpower can be used.

 ### Settings